-Certificates that are Issued under this CPS assert one or more of the certificate policy OIDs in Table 1, below.
+Certificates that are Issued under this CPS assert one or more of the certificate policy OIDs in Table 1, provided in the subsection to follow.
 For each named Certificate, one or more Certificate Types may be Issued, depending the use case and Subscriber requirements.
 Certificate Types indicate a Certificate function such as Signing Certificate, Encryption Certificate or Card Authentication Certificate.
 Each individual Certificate Type asserts a unique policy in the form of a certificate policy OID under this CP.

-Any Certificate issued to a Device must assert the OID or OIDs associated in Table 1 below with a single "Certificate Name" set forth in such Table and listed among the following "Certificate Names": (i) IGC Medium Device Software; (ii) IGC Medium Device Hardware; (iii) IGC Medium SSL/TLS Software; (iv) IGC Medium SSL/TLS Hardware; (v) or IGC PIV-I Content Signing.
+Any Certificate issued to a Device must assert the OID or OIDs associated in Table 1 below with a single "Certificate Name" set forth in such Table and listed among the following "Certificate Names":

+i.
+IGC Medium Device Software;

+- ii.
+IGC Medium Device Hardware; or - iii.
+IGC PIV-I Content Signing.

 All other policies defined in this CPS are reserved for Certificates not issued to Devices.